HOW TO FILE FOR GOVERNMENT HELP FROM CARES ACT: UPDATES AND FURTHER GUIDANCE

 - Based on some summary guidance released, there is some question whether “interest on any other debt obligations that were covered before the covered period” will truly be forgiven as an allowable use, even though the Act states that it is eligible.

 - Review the Small Business Administration’s overview of its programs and resources including the PPP.
 Strategically decide which programs you want to apply for as some cannot be combined with each other (for instance the PPP and the CARES Act Employee Retention Tax Credits).

 - If you are proceeding with the PPP, review and assemble information for the newly released PPP Application Form.
 UPDATE: This application has been released in several forms throughout the week.
-The most recently available version is linked here.

 - If you prepared a prior version of the Application Form, you should probably copy over your information onto the new form to avoid any delay or unnecessary hurdle in having your loan approved.